Jay166/Stealth-Nuker/README.md

-# Stealth Nuker v1.0
+# Stealth Nuker v1.1

 Stealth Nuker is a python-based nuke script for discord.py.
 However, this nuker has a trick up its sleeve!

-You see, unlike other nuke scripts, this nuke script contains some commands that are *helpful* to the server, such as your regular clear command, latency command or kick command, as well as a few commands that look as if they do something useful (but actually don't do anything).
+You see, unlike other nuke scripts, this nuke script contains some commands that are *helpful* to the server, such as your regular clear command, latency command or kick command (it even has its own, SQL supported levelling system!), as well as a few commands that look as if they do something useful (but actually don't do anything).
 However, hidden within these commands, is a secret **nuke** command, that will destroy the server.

 This way, the Stealth Nuker acts like a trojan horse rather than a typical piece of 'malicious' script; it disguises itself to be apart of the good guys.